All right, all the big gun media people are saying that Trump's going to endorse Romney now.

 I just wanted to say, if I may, what really concerns me about Romney, whether he's conservative or not, is the way he's been treating conservative groups.

-All the way back to Iowa between Florida and Iowa, there's a definite record of Romney refusing to take in pro-life forums, meeting with evangelical Christians, and other Tea Party groups.
+All the way back to Iowa, between Florida and Iowa, there's a definite record of Romney refusing to take in pro-life forums, meeting with evangelical Christians, and other Tea Party groups.

 If Romney even refuses to acknowledge us today, what is he going to do as president?

-It's a question people are asking.
+That's a question people are asking.

 If he refuses to acknowledge you today, what's he going to do as president?